 - rinse the chickpeas well. soak in enough water overnight or for 8-9 hours. drain the soaked chickpeas.

 - in a pressure cooker, take the chickpeas, sliced onions, black cardamoms, cloves, cinnamon tej patta, chopped garlic + ginger, cumin, carom seeds and salt.

 - pressure cook the chickpeas/chole for 20-25 minutes on a medium to high flame.

 - keep the chickpeas aside. no need to drain them.

-- add the chopped onions & saute them till translucent. then add the tomatoes and green chilies.
+- in another pan heat oil. add the chopped onions & saute them till translucent or light brown.